How To Recognize Sexual Abuse? Who Can Be A Victim Of Sexual Abuse?

 Generally, cases of sexual abuse tend to occur in an adult-child relationship.
 But, abuse can happen when both the abuser and victim are children.
 Abuse generally happens at the hands of a family member - father, uncle, cousin, step-father or even a sibling.
 This sometimes makes it more difficult for the victim to come forward or understand that something bad is happening to them.
 If they do come forward, their parent or guardian may not believe them because it's easier to ignore the problem than confront something ugly.

-Statistically, 30% of abusers are close family members, 60% of abusers are extended family, friends or acquaintances like a babysitter, a neighbour, a family friend etc. and abuse by complete strangers accounts for 10% of the cases.
+Statistically, 30% of abusers are close family members, 60% of abusers are extended family, friends or acquaintances like a babysitter, a neighbor, a family friend etc. and abuse by complete strangers accounts for 10% of the cases.
 Unsurprisingly, the large majority of abusers are men.
 There are some women who abuse boys and girls, but they are in the minority.

 Sexual abuse can come in numerous forms and it is not always overt and clear, especially to a child.
 It can happen through physical (touch) acts and non-touching ones.